ktaylor63/southeast/site/content/endangered-species-act/emergency-consultation.md

   - [Guidelines for Aerial Delivery of Retardant or Foam near Waterways](/pdf/guidelines/retardant-use-plan.pdf)
   - [Prevention of Wildfires &ndash; Streamlining Section 7 Consultation on Hazardous Fuels Treatment Projects](/pdf/guidelines/streamlining-hazardous-fuels-reduction.pdf)

+{{< figure class="photo-right" src="/images/pages/west-mims-firefighter.jpg" alt="A firefighter walks through the underbrush with his eye on the fire." caption="Firefighter in the brush at Okefenokee NWR fighting the West Mims fire.
+Photo by Mark Davis, USFWS.">}}

 ### Oil spills and other hazardous materials